infoatgodreams/GoDreams-Repository/Volume 3/Global Childhood Report 2021.md

 **LIMITATIONS AND CAVEATS**

-This index focuses only on the most significant enders for which reliable and comparable data are widely available.
-Some indicators (e.g., sexual violence, trafficking, hazardous work) would have been included had there been sufficient data.
-Others (e.g., incarceration, orphanhood, migration, bullying, corporal punishment, substance use) had data but weren’t included because they do not necessarily – in and of themselves – signal the end of childhood.
-A child who is incarcerated, for example, can receive substantial rehabilitation services including counseling, schooling and a reliable network of caring adults.
-Many potential indicators (e.g., child abuse) were also discarded due to data quality concern.
-Many potential indicators (e.g., child abuse) were also discarded due to data quality concerns or because they were not the most relevant indicator for the ender in question (e.g., suicide for child dies).
+- This index focuses only on the most significant enders for which reliable and comparable data are widely available.
+	- Some indicators (e.g., sexual violence, trafficking, hazardous work) would have been included had there been sufficient data.
+	- Others (e.g., incarceration, **orphanhood,** migration, bullying, corporal punishment, substance use) had data but weren’t included because **they do not necessarily – in and of themselves – signal the end of childhood.**
+	- **A child who is incarcerated, for example, can receive substantial rehabilitation services including counseling, schooling and a reliable network of caring adults**.

+- Many potential indicators (e.g., child abuse) were also discarded due to data quality concerns or because they were not the most relevant indicator for the ender in question (e.g., suicide for child dies).

-This does not mean that children who experience enders are not still children or that they cannot still enjoy some aspects of childhood.
-A child who is out of school, for example, may still learn other skills at home.
-Refugee children still play and may study if the right policies and programs are in place.
-And even though they have taken on adult roles and responsibilities, child brides and teen mothers are still children entitled to protection and support.
+- This does not mean that children who experience enders are not still children or that they cannot still enjoy some aspects of childhood.
+	- A child who is out of school, for example, may still learn other skills at home.
+	- Refugee children still play and may study if the right policies and programs are in place.
+	- And even though they have taken on adult roles and responsibilities, child brides and teen mothers are still children entitled to protection and support.

-Syria’s score for displacement is the only exception.
-Because this year’s estimate (74.5%) exceeds the “worst” possible score of 65.4, Syria’s normalized score is actually negative (-0.14).

 # #readinglist